Spring 2023

 Scope and Constraints

-The design system's end users are, of course, the individual brands, but the designers who work to bring the brands' visions to life and developers who make sure those visions are possible are the main users.
+While the design system's end users are the individual brands, the designers and developers who work to bring the brands' visions to life are the main users.
 As the Lead Design System Designer, I am responsible for developing and implementing the plan to create a Multi-Brand Design System.
-With an already established and actively used design system, my main constraint was to maintain function of the system as it was still being used by multiple teams.
-I was limited to using Figma as it is the tool of choice by internal teams and externally by agencies.
+With an already established and actively used design system, maintaining functionality of the system as it was still being used by multiple teams was my main challenge.
+I used Figma as it is the tool of choice by internal teams and externally by agencies.

 Process